sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

 1. Enter an appropriate name for your field, `shipperNumber`, for example.

 2. Select `string` for the `Data Type`.
 Note that a shipper number is a `string`, even though it consists of numbers, as it is an arbitrary combination of numbers without meaning.
-In contrast, price is an example for the data type `number`.
+In contrast, price is an example of the data type `number`.

-3. Click **Add** to create the header field.
+3. Select `default` for the `Setup Type` and click **Add** to create the header field.

     <!-- border -->![Create Number](add-number.png)

-The field now displays in your list of header fields where you find all the information again that you have just entered.
+The field now displays in your list of header fields, where you again find all the information that you have just entered.
 You can edit or delete the field by clicking the respective icons on the right.

 <!-- border -->![View Number](added-number.png)